bentyeh/resources/bioinformatics/gene_expression_analysis.md

 16. Tomczak, A. et al. Interpretation of biological experiments changes with evolution of the Gene Ontology and its annotations. *Scientific Reports* 8, 5115 (2018). [doi:10.1038/s41598-018-23395-2](https://doi.org/10.1038/s41598-018-23395-2).
     - > Our analysis suggests that GO evolution may have affected the interpretation and possibly reproducibility of experiments over time.
 17. Haynes, W. A., Tomczak, A. & Khatri, P. Gene annotation bias impedes biomedical research. *Scientific Reports* 8, 1362 (2018). [doi:10.1038/s41598-018-19333-x](https://doi.org/10.1038/s41598-018-19333-x).
     - > Collectively, our results provide an evidence of a strong research bias in literature that focuses on well-annotated genes instead of those with the most significant disease relationship in terms of both expression and genetic variation.
-We show that the inequality follows a "rich-getting-richer" pattern, where annotation growth is biased towards genes that were richly annotated in the initial versions of GO.
-We believe this stems from the typical experimental design.
-To illustrate this, consider an omics experiment that generates a list of hundreds or thousands of interesting genes.
-To interpret these genes, researchers use GO and pathway analysis tools.
-The researchers then generate targeted hypotheses for validation by interpreting the list of significant GO terms, focusing the genes or proteins annotated with that GO term.
-The researchers learn more about those targeted genes, leading to additional GO annotations for the already annotated genes.
-In this process, the list of unannotated genes is simply ignored because pathway analysis tools cannot map them to any GO terms.
-Hence, the self-perpetuating cycle of inequality continues.
 18. Tarca, A. L. et al. A novel signaling pathway impact analysis. *Bioinformatics* 25, 75–82 (2009). [doi:10.1093/bioinformatics/btn577](https://doi.org/10.1093/bioinformatics/btn577).
     - SPIA paper.